 The Authority has filed tax certiorari challenges against the County of Nassau, the Town of Huntington, the Town of Brookhaven and the Village of Port Jefferson related to certain of the power plants subject to the PSA.
-Some of those municipalities and certain school districts challenged LIPA's right to file tax certiorari cases but the court confirmed LIPA's right to do so in one of those challenges.
-That decision is now on appeal.
+Some of those municipalities and certain school districts challenged LIPA's right to file tax certiorari cases but the court confirmed LIPA's right to do so in two of those challenges.
 LIPA currently reimburses National Grid for the property taxes assessed against the plants by the taxing jurisdictions.
 The property tax challenges in Nassau County are on the E.F.
 Barrett generating station in Island Park and Oceanside, and the Glenwood Generating Station in Glenwood Landing, and in Suffolk County on the Northport Power Station and the Port Jefferson Power Station.